 The Story Behind Our Logo

 What emerged from this was a blooming illustration that represents the endless potential for growth in rural communities, as well as the various initiatives we work on.
 Taking elements from a leaf’s natural structure, the concept started off with diamond shapes stemming from a single point.
 This concept was refined and complemented by colours within Canadian landscapes to represent the beauty and diversity of rural: bright canola fields, fresh greeneries, and blue skies.
-Incorporating colors from ARDN’s original logo, SHI, and AFC also ties these identities together under this new brand.

-We are extremely proud of Elnaz Aliasl, a member of our team, who led the development of our logo and translated our vision into an image that will define our organization for the years to come.
+We are extremely proud of Elnaz Aliasl, a previous member of our team, who led the development of our logo and translated our vision into an image that will define our organization for years to come.